Teaching Online vs. the Classroom – How Do They Compare?By Maggie Palmer

 That being said, teaching English in the traditional classroom setting has its own pros and cons.

 Cons of teaching English in the classroom

-However, there are relevant cons to teaching in the traditional classroom setting.
+However, there are some relevant cons to teaching in the traditional classroom setting.

 So, which is better, teaching English online or in the classroom?

-You may find the benefits of teaching English online outweigh the disadvantages.
-Or, you could value the opportunity to teach in a classroom with a group of students more than any of the cons of the job.
-But for many teachers, there’s a third option – a combination of teaching English online and in the classroom can provide the sweet spot between these two unique teaching environments.
+But for many teachers, there’s a third option: A combination of teaching English online and in the classroom can provide the sweet spot between these two unique teaching environments.

 Can I really do both?
 What does it look like to teach in the classroom and online?

 Since we’ve already done a comparison between online teaching and classroom teaching, let’s talk about what might be the best of both worlds: doing both!

 Whether you decide to teach English online, in the classroom, or both, there are many types of rewarding jobs you can get with the right certification and preparation.
 Consider the pros and cons of each — you’re sure to find an option that’s right for you!